A Closer Look at Prototype Classifier for Few-shot Image Classification: Experimental Evaluation

+We present the experimental results of standard object recognition in Table \ref{table:resnet12_all} on the basis of backbones with ResNet12 for a comprehensive comparison.
+We show the result of backbones with ResNet18 in Table \ref{table:resnet18_all}.
+We present the discussion on cross-dataset scenario and the result of the scenario in \ref{sec:performace_results_cross_dataset}.

-Comparing the feature-transformation methods described in Section \ref{sec:list_of_methods} with centering+$L_2$-norm \citep{simple_shot}, centering+$L_2$-norm can slightly improve the performance of the prototype classifier in several $1$-shot settings .
-However, in $5$-shot settings, the boost decreases and even performs worse than $L_2$-norm, e.g. \textit{mini}ImageNet and \textit{tiered}ImageNet with ResNet12.
+\paragraph{Comparison of feature-transformation methods with ProtoNet, linear evaluation methods, and centering+$L_2$-norm} From Table \ref{table:resnet12_all}, we can observe that the prototype classifier with $L_2$-norm, EST+$L_2$-norm, LDA+$L_2$-norm performs comparably with ProtoNet and the linear-evaluation-based approach in all settings.
+Comparing the feature-transformation methods described in Section \ref{sec:list_of_methods} with centering+$L_2$-norm, centering+$L_2$-norm can slightly improve the performance of the prototype classifier in several $1$-shot settings .
+However, in $5$-shot settings, the boost decreases and even performs worse than linear-evaluation methods, e.g. \textit{mini}ImageNet and \textit{tiered}ImageNet.

-The overall trend of Baseline++ is that the performance of B+@L2-N is better than other methods in most settings.
-Since Baseline++ requires the norm of the features to be constant during training, a mismatch exists between the training features and the testing features without $L_2$-normalization.
-Thus we cannnot guarantee the features stable and performance degrades without $L_2$-normalization.

-Surprisingly, variance normalization performs worse than applying no feature transformation.
-This can be explained by the following two reasons.
-The first is that the term in the bound related to the difference among the class distribution shapes is smaller than other terms such as the variance of the norm and the ratio of the between-class variance to the within-class variance.
-Figure \ref{fig:bound_term} shows the term associated with the bound computed from each dataset and backbone.
-The larger the value is, the more it contributes to larger risk.
-We found the term associated with \eqref{eq:variance_diff} is small compared with other values and thus variance-normalization did not worked well in our experiment.
-The second reason is that estimating variance with a support set is unstable and make prediction unreliable in few-shot learning.
+\paragraph{Comparison among feature-transformation methods} In the $1$-shot setting, although EST falls short of ProtoNet and the linear-evaluation-based approach, it also improves the performance of a prototype classifier.
+The performance gain of both $L_2$-norm, EST, LDA, EST+$L_2$-norm and LDA + $L_2$-norm decrease when the number of shots increases.
+This phenomenon can be explained through Theorem \ref{theorem_main}.
+The term relating to the variance of the norm and the ratio of the within-class variance to the between-class variance depends on $K$.
+Since the term diminishes as $K$ increases, the performance gain of the feature-transformation methods decreases.

+\paragraph{Comparison of feature-transformation methods with current studies} Table \ref{table:resnet12_sota} shows the performance of MetaOptNet \cite{meta_learning_differentiable_convex}, TapNet \cite{tapnet} and feature-transformation methods that performs comparable with ProtoNet or linear-evaluation-based methods in Table \ref{table:resnet12_all}.
+We can observe that a prototype classifier can achieve comparable performance with current studies in most of the settings with the feature transformations.
+Moreover, we can further boost the performance of a prototype classifier by combining $L_2$-norm and the methods to reduce the ratio of the within-class variance to the between-class variance, e.g. CIFAR-FS and FC100.